 Skip to main content

-To use Rive with Expo, you’ll need to install the rive-react-native package.
+To use Rive with Expo, you’ll need to install the Rive React Native package.
 Because this package contains custom native code, it’s not compatible with Expo Go.
 Instead, you’ll need to use a development build, which gives you full access to native modules.

 Development builds are the recommended setup for production apps.